schwamster/performance-log-middleware/README.md

 # health-check-middleware

-This is simple piece of asp.net core middleware that a monitoring service can call to determine if the app is alive.
+This is simple piece of asp.net core middleware that adds a performance times the duration to each incoming request and logs it to the configured Logger (ILoggerFactory)
-You will be able to supply custom metrics to give the caller more detailed information about the service/app.

 ## Getting started

 ### Install the package
-Install the nuget package from [nuget](https://www.nuget.org/packages/health-check-middleware/)
+Install the nuget package from [nuget](https://www.nuget.org/packages/performance-log-middleware/)

 Either add it with the PM-Console:

-        Install-Package health-check-middleware
+        Install-Package performance-log-middleware

 Or add it to project.json
         "dependencies": {
             ...
-            "health-check-middleware": "XXX"
+            "performance-log-middleware": "XXX"
         }

 ### Set your api up